sudoblockio/tackle/README.md

 #### Base Methods

 A number of useful methods are available when executing any hook.
-Here is a breif example of all of them being used.
+Here is a brief example of all of them being used.

 ```yaml
 this: